msg-byu/getting-started/README.md

 wait a few more minutes and check again.

-Once you've merged the pull request you should see three badges appear on your repositories README If any of them don't have the word 'passing' or '100%' in them then figure out why and fix them.
+Once you've merged the pull request you should see three badges appear on your repository's README.
+If any of them don't have the word 'passing' or '100%' in them then figure out why and fix them.

 The beauty of this approach is that it enables you to use services